tc39/proposal-temporal/docs/timezone-draft.md

   /** Given an absolute instant returns this time zone's corresponding
-   * UTC offset, in nanoseconds (signed). */ getOffsetNanosecondsFor(absolute : Temporal.Absolute) : number;
+   * UTC offset, in nanoseconds (signed). */ getOffsetNanosecondsFor(instant : Temporal.Instant) : number;

   /** Given the calendar/wall-clock time, returns an array of 0, 1, or
    * 2 (or theoretically more, but not in any currently known time zone)
-   * absolute times, that are possible points on the timeline
+   * instant times, that are possible points on the timeline
    * corresponding to it.
-In getAbsoluteFor(), one of these will be
+In getInstantFor(), one of these will be
-   * selected, depending on the disambiguation option. */ getPossibleAbsolutesFor(dateTime : Temporal.DateTime) : array<Temporal.Absolute>;
+   * selected, depending on the disambiguation option. */ getPossibleInstantsFor(dateTime : Temporal.DateTime) : array<Temporal.Instant>;

-  /** Return the next time zone transition after `startingPoint`. */ getNextTransition(startingPoint : Temporal.Absolute) : Temporal.Absolute | null;
+  /** Return the next time zone transition after `startingPoint`. */ getNextTransition(startingPoint : Temporal.Instant) : Temporal.Instant | null;

-  /** Return the previous time zone transition before `startingPoint`. */ getPreviousTransition(startingPoint : Temporal.Absolute) : Temporal.Absolute | null;
+  /** Return the previous time zone transition before `startingPoint`. */ getPreviousTransition(startingPoint : Temporal.Instant) : Temporal.Instant | null;

   // API methods that a subclassed custom time zone doesn't need to touch

   get name() : string;
-  getDateTimeFor(absolute : Temporal.Absolute) : Temporal.DateTime;
+  getDateTimeFor(instant : Temporal.Instant) : Temporal.DateTime;
-  getAbsoluteFor(
+  getInstantFor(
       dateTime : Temporal.DateTime,
       options?: object
-  ) : Temporal.Absolute;
+  ) : Temporal.Instant;
-  getOffsetStringFor(absolute : Temporal.Absolute) : string;
+  getOffsetStringFor(instant : Temporal.Instant) : string;
   toString() : string;
   toJSON() : string;